Scarabaeus1031/NEXAH/RESEARCH_VISION.md

 > Systems do not collapse because they reach a limit.
 >
-> They collapse because they lose coherence.
+> They collapse because they lose coherence —
+>
+> and leave the structured paths defined by their field.

 ---